rerejabal/telegram-AI-assistant/README.md

 - !ai write me a poem
 - @yourbotusername explain quantum physics
 - Reply to any message with /ai to get a smart response

+Command in Telegram:
+- /ai question → ask AI
+- /setmodel model_name → manually select a model
+- /mymodel → check which model is currently active
+- /listmodels → see all available models

 ---
 ## 🔄 Update the Bot
 Update your Script when its availabe: